Human rights in Hong Kong: Gender

 In Secretary for Justice and others v.
 Chan Wah and others, the first respondent, who was non-indigenous and male and married to an indigenous and female villager, was excluded from voting in village elections.
 However, the arrangements were such that a non-indigenous, female villager married to an indigenous, male villager would have qualified as an indigenous villager with a right to vote.
 It was held such arrangements constitute unlawful discrimination on the ground of sex.

 In Equal Opportunities Commission v.
 Director of Education, the Secondary School Place Allocation System was challenged as being discriminatory towards girls.
 To help boys overcome the late bloom, a scaling system was introduced whereby boys and girls scores were scaled separately.
 The result was that the final score of boys were boosted and those of girls reduced.
 Further the band cutting scores were different for each sex, with girls requiring a higher score to get into the top band.
 There were also gender quotas.
 The system was held to be unconstitutional.

 Protection against sexual harassment at the workplace was put in place in 1995 through the enactment of the Sex Discrimination Ordinance.

 There is international jurisprudence that supports a reading of the word "sex" in the prohibition of sex discrimination to include discrimination against transgender persons.
-The Hong Kong government has provided public funding for the treatment of transgenderism covering counselling and, for those who proceed further, the provision of gender reassignment surgery.
+The Hong Kong government has provided public funding for the treatment of transgender people covering counselling and, for those who proceed further, the provision of gender reassignment surgery.
 Post-operative transsexual persons can apply to change the gender on their identity cards and passports.
 However, a person's gender at law is determined by a birth certificate, which cannot be changed.
 In 2010, in W v Registrar of Marriages, Andrew Cheung J held that the references in the Marriage Ordinance to "man" and "women", properly interpreted, do not cover post-operative transsexual persons.
 It was further held that the Marriage Ordinance, which deny marriage to transsexual persons, was not inconsistent with the right to marry under the Basic Law or the Bill of Rights.
 Until W's appeal was allowed at the Court of Final Appeal, it was not possible for a transsexual person to marry someone of the same biological sex under Hong Kong law.

 On 16 September 2013 Eliana Rubashkyn a transgender woman was discriminated and sexually abused for the airport's staff, forcing international organizations like United Nations and Hong Kong NGOs to provide assistance as a refugee becoming a stateless person, she suffered for more than 9 hours invasive body search.